Quick Answer

 | Payment-rail responsibility | Assign who owns payout execution issues | Ownership should cover fee review, FX review, timing checks, and failed-transfer follow-up |

 Build one onboarding file with: signed contract, identity details, country, tax form, classification note, invoice instructions, reviewer name, and review date.
-Where local rules are not yet verified, use Add current requirement after verification.
+Where local rules are not yet verified, mark the requirement as pending payroll/compliance verification.
 Keep the record trail under your retention rules.

 Verification point: a reviewer should be able to show why the worker is classified as a contractor, which tax form supports payment, and who approved first payout.